williamgilpin/howto/howto_github.md

         $ cd test_repo
     ```

-    4. You should now be inside your new repository.
-Add a README.md file to your local repository.
-You can use a text editor like VSCode, Jupyter Lab, or Sublime Text, or you can do this in the Terminal with your preferred editor.
+4. You should now be inside your new repository within the Terminal.
+We will now add a `README.md` file to your local repository.
+You can use a GUI-based text editor like VSCode, Jupyter Lab, or Sublime Text, or you can do this in the Terminal with your preferred editor.
+By default, your Terminal likely uses `nano`.
 On macOS I normally use emacs ([information here](https://wikemacs.org/wiki/Installing_Emacs_on_OS_X)), but many may prefer nano or vim.
-If you want to use a different editor, replace emacs in all of the following steps with your preferred editor.
+If you want to use a different editor, replace `nano` in all of the following steps with your preferred editor.
+On Windows systems, the default text editor is nano

     ```
-    $ emacs README.md
+    $ nano README.md
     ```

-5. If this is your first time setting up GitHub and git, create a top-level file on your system called `.gitconfig`.
-Mine is located at the top level `~/.gitconfig` and contains the following lines
+    You will enter a text editor window.
+Go ahead and make some changes to the file, and then save and exit.
+For example, you might write

+    ```markdown
+    # Test Repository

+    This is a test
+    ```

+    Now save and exit the file.
+If you are using `nano`, you can do this by pressing `CTRL` + `X`, then `Y` to save changes, and then `Enter`.
+You can confirm that this worked by running `ls` in the Terminal.
+You should see `README.md` listed as a file in the directory.

     ```bash
+    $ ls
+    README.md
+    ```

+    You can also confirm that the edits were saved by running `cat README.md` in the Terminal.
+This will print the contents of the file to the Terminal.

+    ```bash
+    $ cat README.md
+    # Test Repository

+    This is a test
+    ```

+5. We now want to set up some git settings, by locally specifying our preferences.
+We will do this by creating a local file on our computer, which contains a list of our git settings.
+If this is your first time setting up GitHub and git, create a top-level file on your system called `.gitconfig`.
+I put mine at the top level `~/.gitconfig`
+    ```bash
+    $ nano ~/.gitconfig
+    ```

+    This will open a text editor window.
+You can now add your git settings to this file.
+For example, my `.gitconfig` file is located at `~/.gitconfig` and contains the following lines
+    ```bash
     [user]
             name = [your github username]
             email = [email you used to sign up for github]@gmail.com [core]
-            editor = emacs
+            editor = nano
     [credential]
             helper = store
     ```
     Of these lines, the `[user]` and `[credential]` fields are the most important fields.

 6. We now want to create the online repo, which is known as the `remote` repository.
 In your web browser, log into your GitHub account, and then make a repository with the exact same name as your local project folder.
 When prompted, do *not* initialize your online remote repo with a README or license.
 When the empty repository has been created, it should be located online.